tsy24/tp/docs/UserGuide.md

 Format: `addTag INDEX t/TAG [t/TAG]…​`

 * There should be at least one tag.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed elderly list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Example: